Wreckage of U.S. WWII warship found after 72yrs — Nigeria Today

 Wreckage of U.S. WWII warship found after 72yrs

+According to the department, other researchers have searched for Indianapolis in the past.

+“Among the elements that made this effort different was Allen’s recent acquisition and retrofit of the 250-foot R/V Petrel with state-of-the-art subsea equipment capable of diving 3 and a half miles,” it said.
+(NAN)

-The post Wreckage of U.S. WWII warship found after 72yrs appeared first on Premium Times Nigeria.
+The post Wreckage of U.S. WWII warship found after 72yrs appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share